zer0wipe/synapse/README.md

 - **Ollama endpoint** – Base URL for your local or remote Ollama instance.
 - **API provider & model** – Currently supports Ollama; set the model slug to match your install.
 - **New note folder** – Optional folder for generated notes; defaults to the source note’s location.
+- **Context depth** – Controls how many steps away Synapse walks the graph when auto-building context (affects both outgoing links and backlinks).
+- **Automatic context limit** – Caps the total number of notes in the auto-generated context chain.
 - **System prompt** – Customize Synapse’s voice and output expectations (title-first by default).

 Keep an Ollama server running with your chosen model pulled (`ollama run mistral`, etc.) so Synapse can connect.